I’ve always felt that Seattle doesn’t quite get the recognition it deserves when it comes to food.

 Conclusion

-I hope I didn’t burst your bubble too much but, in reality, the AYCE options in Seattle aren’t great in general and are fairly dismal for sushi.
+I hope I didn’t burst your bubble too much, but the AYCE options in Seattle are pretty limited—and the truly great ones are even rarer.